AriFordsham/GHCWiki/status/may13.md

 > Additionally, a new compiler pragma `AutoDeriveTypeable` triggers automatic derivation of `Typeable` instances
 > for all datatypes and classes defined in the module.

-- major improvements in DPH (vectorisation avoidance, new vectoriser) \[**Ben Lippmeier**\]

-- type holes \[**Thijs Alkemade**\]
+- Type holes \[**Thijs Alkemade**\]

-- **Rebindable list syntax.** A GHC extension called [OverloadedLists](overloaded-lists) was added.
+- **Rebindable list syntax.** A GHC extension called [overloaded lists](overloaded-lists) was added by Achim Krause, George Giorgidze, and colleagues.
 When this is turned on, the way GHC desugars explicit lists and lists in arithmetic sequence notation is changed.
 Instead of directly desugaring to built-in lists, a polymorphic witness function is used, similar to the desugaring of numeric literals.
 This allows for a more flexible use of list notations, supporting many different list-like types.
 In addition, the functions used in this desugaring process are completely rebindable.

-- major changes to the type inference engine \[**Simon Peyton Jones**\]

 - type level natural numbers \[**Iavor S. Diatchki**\]

 - overlapping type families \[**Richard Eisenberg**\]

+## Back end and code generation

 - **The new code generator.** \[entry copied from Oct 2012 status report\] Several years since this project was started, the new code generator is finally working  \[1\], and is now switched on by default in `master`.
 It will be in GHC 7.8.1.
 From a user's perspective there should be very little difference, though some programs will be faster.